ravinitp/s3-object-lock-demo/README.md

 ```bash
 ./s3-object-lock-demo -command=unlock -bucket=<S3_BUCKET_NAME> -file=<OBJECT_KEY>
 ```
+you will need to provide the versionId obtained during the lock operation to release the lock properly.

 <S3_BUCKET_NAME> is the name of the S3 bucket where the object is stored.
 <OBJECT_KEY> is the key (path) to the object you want to unlock.
 ## Running Unit Tests